CleanroomMC/cleanroom-website/docs/groovy-script/minecraft/resource_location.md

 ## Model files

 In model or blockstate json files you may also find resource locations.
-Lets take `assets/minecraft/models/block/andesite.json` for example (`assets` being the root folder).
-In there you will find
+If we take `assets/minecraft/models/block/andesite.json` for example (`assets` being the root folder), in there you will find

 ```json
 {